 Most of the trails can be accessed via public transport but it will be a lot easier to have a car, we highly recommend it.
 You’ll be able to get to trails that are a bit further out the way, and it makes getting from A to B a lot quicker and more convenient.

 In this article, we’ll go through some of the best hikes in Wales ranging from hard to easy that cross the beautiful environments Wales has to offer.

-Wales, unlike Scotland, does not allow wild camping, and therefore crossing or pitching your tent on private land is illegal.
+Hiking in Wales, unlike Scotland, does not allow wild camping, and therefore crossing or pitching your tent on private land is illegal.
 This does limit the freedom of hikers and bit, but Wales is well kitted out with excellent public footpaths and some great campsites.
 You can also camp anywhere you like, but you have to make sure it’s legal and to do this, you must seek the permission of the landowner.

 The Pen y Fan Summit Loop from Libanus is a stunning hike found in Wales’ Brecon Beacons National Park.

 The hike takes you up to the Pen y Fan summit that offers stunning views.
 Along the way, you’ll pass through some magical scenery and it’s definitely a hike worth taking your camera on, and you will be walking above the clouds if you’re lucky.